turingschool-examples/frontend-mod-1-prework/day_5/day5-exercises.md

 5. **What is the difference between an expression and a statement?**
   >Statements is what they call every single line of instruction in a script.
 Every step is a single statement.
 An expression is a type of statement which assigns a value, either through a string, a math formula, compare or even do some good old logic.

 6. What are three types of operators and how are they used?
+  >* Assignment operators assign a value to a variable.
+An arithmetic operator performs basic math and provides a single result value.
+Comparison operators are able to return boolean true or false answers.